 Problem - I left it to late, it's now 6 weeks since we did the hike and memory is already fading, so I must write quick.
 But then again, I don't need to write anything because Jenny has done it already.
 I will just borrow her writing without asking first.

-A brief report on the above expedition which was, as usual, much enjoyed by all.
 The drive there seemed much shorter than anticipated, but some of us got a bit lost (as usual) once we were right there, so took a bit of time to actually make an entrance.
 Others were fortunate to get a directional message in time, from Tony, and avoided the pitfalls.

 The "huts" were actually ranger houses, with lots of beds, rather thin mattresses, but running water, lavs, kitchens and everything that we needed for comfort.
 We were NOT in the new Dokolewa wooden hut (very picturesque and right on the water) and were a bit sorry about that, but as our numbers were quite high in the initial booking it would not have been large enough.
 We came down to 11 in the end, as the extra guests, for various fairly interesting reasons, did not appear.